Damowerko/opf/README.md

 # OPF

-If you found this work useful you can cite our two papers.
+If you found this work useful you can cite our conference paper and preprint.

 ```bibtex
 @inproceedings{owerko2020opf,